vincedarley/cewe-layout/README.md

 Utility to parse CEWE `.mcf` / `.xmcf` photobook files, inspect page photo and text slots and interactively generate new layouts.
 It is intended to help you make great CEWE photobooks.
 It is not a replacement for the Cewe Creator software (and never will be).
 You will absolutely want to use that as well as this tool.
 The problem this tool aims to solve is that it is painful, slow and cumbersome to make nice photo layouts with 5 to 15 photos in Cewe Creator.
 The clever auto-layout tools provided by Cewe are (for my use cases) completely unhelpful.
 Hence this tool.

 The primary workflow step I aim to dramatically improve is this one: you have 11 photos you want to place on a single page.
 3 of them are more important and should be approximately 4x the size of the others, two other photos would also preferably be a bit larger than the rest, say 2x the size.
 You want to produce a nice-looking layout which achieves these aims, and where the photos collectively occupy most of the page (with edge gaps and internal gaps easily configurable and precisely aligned).
-And you want to do that in seconds, not 10s of minutes...
+Perhaps you want to include 1-2 text boxes in the layout.
+And you want to get that beautiful layout in seconds, not 10s of minutes...
 And you want to be able to press a button a see different layouts which achieve these aims, so you can pick the one you like the most.

 Using this tool, I've now built more than one 100+ page photobook that looks great, in very little time, and with very little hassle.
 After some quick fine-tuning in CEWE's software I can then get them purchased, printed & delivered.